sakshidheer/practicepython/README.md

 Exercise 26 : Get the min and max repeated character in the string

 Exercise 27: Return a series of first n numbers but has 'Fizz' for multiples of three and 'Buzz' for the multiples of five

+[Exercise 28](./exercises/twenty_eigth.py): Create a student class with attributes id, name, day of birth, month of birth and year of birth.
+It should also contain a method get_age that returns the age of student in years as of today :heavy_check_mark: